sinitin/MashupAPI/README.md

 ##Limitations/left to do:

 ###Logging:
--log levels
+- log levels

 ###Testing and testability:
--unit tests should cover corner cases
+- unit tests should cover corner cases
--load testing
+- load testing
--refactoring to make unit testing easier
+- refactoring to make unit testing easier